 This devotional is about Isaiah 1.

 This book of prophecy was written to the “kings of Judah,” the Southern Kingdom after Israel divided during the days of Solomon’s son Rehoboam.
-The Southern Kingdom was the “good” one of the two kingdoms in the sense that it had 8 kings that “did right” in the sight of God during their reigns.
-Three of them, Uzziah, Jotham, and Hezekiah (v.
+The Southern Kingdom was the “good” one of the two kingdoms, in the sense that it had 8 kings that “did right” in the sight of God during their reigns.
+Three of those good kings, Uzziah, Jotham, and Hezekiah (v.
 1) ruled during Isaiah’s prophetic ministry.
-So, three out of the four kings who reigned over Judah during Isaiah’s life and ministry were righteous kings in God’s sight.
-Or, to look at it another way, out of the eight kings of Judah who did what was right before God, three of them ruled during Isaiah’s ministry.
+So, three out of the four kings who reigned over Judah did so during Isaiah’s life and ministry.
+Or, to look at it another way, 3 of only 8 kings who did what was right before God ruled during Isaiah’s ministry.

 Yet, despite three good kings, Israel was a mess spiritually.
-Isaiah had very strong language condemning the people for their rebellion (v.
-2d), for forsaking the Lord (v.
+Isaiah used very strong language to condemn God’s people for their rebellion (v.
+2d) and for forsaking the Lord (v.
 4e).
-Within these words of condemnation are also strong words of promise. ““Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool.”
+But, within these words of condemnation are also strong words of promise.
+“Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool” (v.
+18).
 As evil as the Judeans had become, God wanted nothing more than to forgive and restore them (v.
 26).
-In fact, implicit in every judgement passage in the Bible is a call to repent.
+In fact, implicit in every judgment passage in the Bible is a call to repent.
 The terrible punishments that the Bible promises can be reversed because God is merciful.
 Nobody is too sinful to be outside the realm of God’s grace.

 If you’re reading this but living in sin in someway, this is the promise for you.
 God will judge you for your sins and will punish you, but his mercy is there for the taking.
 Turn from your sin and ask God for his forgiveness.